CppKorea/CppCoreGuidelines/sections/Source.md

     #include <random>
     #include <vector>
 ```

-a user can now get that set of declarations with a single `#include`"
+a user can now get that set of declarations with a single `#include`

 ```c++
     #include "basic_std_lib.h"
 ```

 This rule against implicit inclusion is not meant to prevent such deliberate aggregation.

 ##### Enforcement